Ngā Taonga Sound & Vision: Avalon (Lower Hutt)

+Map Room (Mount Cook)

 Ngā Taonga Sound & Vision lease the Map Room in a two-storey underground bunker built into Mount Cook.
 The site is referred to in corporate documents as Buckle Street.
 Constructed during World War II, the bunker and tunnels are located underground behind the former Dominion Museum building, with an operational entrance next to Wellington High School on Taranaki Street.
 The storage area contains film, large equipment and paper documentation.
 In 2012/13 the store was reorganised and filled to 85% of capacity.
 The vault reaches temperatures over 18C, well above best practice conditions for the storage of film (2-4C) and paper based documentation (13-18C).

+Plimmerton

 Ngā Taonga Sound & Vision purchased 21 Northpoint Street, Plimmerton for $253,590 in September 2009.
 In 2011 the archive built a purpose-built storage facility to hold data tapes, film and video masters.
 The facility is referred to in corporate documents as Northpoint.
 The temperature of the vault is currently around 15C, well above best practice conditions for the storage of film (2-4C).

-There are two vaults at Ngā Taonga Sound & Vision's head office at 84 Taranaki Street, Wellington - a cold vault and a documentation vault.
-The archive notes that the cold vault is poorly sealed and that the documentation vault lacks humidity control.
-The entire building is also considered earthquake-prone.
+Titahi Bay

 A purpose-built, 100 square metre climate controlled nitrate film vault was built in Titahi Bay in partnership with Archives New Zealand in 2013 on land owned by Radio New Zealand.
 The vault is referred to in corporate documents as Whitireia.
 Archives New Zealand contributed $100,000 towards the project which cost in total $366,000.
 After construction, Ngā Taonga moved four tonnes of flammable nitrate film from Makomako in North Wairarapa to the new vault over a one-week period.
 The vault also holds nitrate collections from Archives New Zealand and the Museum of New Zealand Te Papa Tongarewa.
 Even though it was purpose-built by the archive and publicised as having "controlled preservation conditions", Ngā Taonga Sound & Vision now believes the storage conditions in the vault are below standard and not within best practice.
 Currently the nitrate film is stored at 15C, where ideally it should be stored between 2-4C.
 In 2018 public concerns were raised over the vault's close proximity to a newly proposed radio transmission mast, potentially heightening the risk of inadvertent ignition of flammable atmospheres by radio frequency radiation - particularly when archive staff do regular "wind-throughs" of nitrate film reels.